A QUICK LOOK AT THE HOME

 High Plains Children's Home and Family Services, Inc. (HPCH) is a Texas chartered, non-profit organization with the expressed purpose "to establish, maintain, endow and operate a Home for children and adults with special needs who are orphaned, neglected, abused, dependent, underprivileged or otherwise taken advantage of".

 HPCH is a Basic Residential Child Care facility fully licensed by the Texas Department of Protective and Regulatory Services and the Texas Department of Health.
-Executive Director Craig Howard, Director of Children's Services Lecia Moody and Director of Capital Planning Gary Gibson all maintain a Texas Child Care Administrator's License.
+Executive Director Drew Perkins, Director of Children's Services Lecia Moody and Director of Capital Planning Gary Gibson all maintain a Texas Child Care Administrator's License.
 HPCH is also home to Pa & Megan's Place @ High Plains, an independent living community for adults with special needs.

 Established in 1967 as a 501(c)(3) by the churches of Christ, HPCH now celebrates 50 years of caring for over 3,000 children, both boys and girls, with 500 of these children placed for adoption.